The Diviners: Main characters

 Christie Logan – Christie was Morag's guardian while she grew up in Manawaka.
 He is married to Princess "Prin" Logan.
 The children of Manawaka refer to him derisively as “the scavenger”.
 He works at the Manawaka garbage dump, the so-called Nuisance Grounds.
 Christie is proud of his work, stating that one can learn a lot from what people throw out.
 Morag writes that the smell of the Nuisance Grounds does not leave Christie.
 It is an inextricable part of him.

 Princess "Prin" Logan – Prin is the overweight adoptive mother of Morag.
 She is the daughter of a British remittance man, forced to emigrate to Canada.
 She makes Morag's childhood school clothes.
 Morag writes that Prin has a high pitched voice and that she is “a born whiner”.

 Brooke Skelton – He is Morag's partner in what turns out to be her only marriage and committed relationship.
 Laurence depicts him as a man in his thirties with greying hair and a professor of 17th Century Literature.
 Brooke grew up in India and emigrated to Canada.
 After Morag and Brooke's marriage falters Morag leaves for Vancouver.
 Brooke eventually remarries.
 Morag notes his second wife looks much younger than her.

 Lazarus Tonnerre – Lazarus, a war veteran, is Jules's abusive father.

-Royland – A resident of Manawaka, Royland divines for water.
+Royland – A resident of McConnells Landing, Royland divines for water.
 He helps Morag by catching pickerel in the river.
 At the conclusion of the text Royland states that he does not understand the process of divining, that it is a mystery to him, and that he would not divine again.

 The Smiths – Thomas and Maudie Smith are Morag's "A-Okay" neighbours.
 They often ask Morag for her advice on poetry.